I wanted to do a quick video replying to a question that appeared on the EFI Facebook fan page.

 I will have a link to my fan page below in the description area of this video.
 Also, I will have a link to my fan page so you can add to the discussion.

 Pose #1 that Kris went through I think most people can do.
 Pose #2 and #3 might be challenging for people.
-The alternatives that I would suggest are going into standing position, relaxing through the shoulders and try to focus on dropping the shoulders not rolling them forward but letting them drop down relaxing through the upper trapezius or the neck, decreasing the tension in there.
+The alternatives that I would suggest are going into a standing position, relaxing through the shoulders, and trying to focus on dropping the shoulders not rolling them forward but letting them drop down relaxing through the upper trapezius or the neck, decreasing the tension in there.